near/docs/docs/roles/developer/contracts/shell.md

 <blockquote class="info">
 <strong>Did you know?</strong><br><br>

-On this page we'll show different NEAR Shell commands.
+On this page we'll show different NEAR CLI commands.
 We'll use the account `YOU` to represent whatever is **your** unique account.
 Please remember to replace it when copy/pasting.